Library Hours: 7:30am to 8:00pm

 Other Password Problem

-Problem: the database is asking me for a password other than the my.emich login.
+Problem: the database is asking me for a password other than the EMU NetID (my.emich) login.

-In almost every case, the library does not use separate logins and passwords for databases: Remote access uses authentication with a my.emich password.
+In almost every case, the library does not use separate logins and passwords for databases: Remote access uses authentication with an EMU NetID password.
 However, it can happen that a database will ask you for a different password (when it’s a database with limited numbers of users or when you are automatically logged out of a database due to inactivity).
 Yes, this is really confusing!

-1. Locate (or relocate if you were timed out) a link to the resource on the EMU Library web site.
+1. Locate a link to the resource on the EMU Library web site.

 In most cases, you need to link from the Library web site and you can’t bookmark the database directly.
 Depending on the type of resource, you might find the link you need in one of these places: